radiospiel/omd/README.md

 - Ruby programs: they are executed, and their output is embedded verbatim in the output;
 - Graphviz dot scripts: they are rendered into images that then are embedded into the output;
 - svgbob diagrams: they are executed via svgbob (TODO: add link) and embedded as a SVG image.
-- SQL commands: they are executed via a psql session; the output is rendered into a table;
+- SQL commands: they are executed via a sqlite session, and, by default, the output is rendered into a table;

-Before we jump into explaining how one can use these modi it is time for a

 ## SECURITY ANNOUNCEMENT